levilucio/Browser-Petri-Net-Editor/docs/developer-guide.md

   - `PTSimulator` for classic P/T nets (integer tokens)
   - `AlgebraicSimulator` for algebraic nets (guards/terms solved with Z3)
   - Both implement a common `BaseSimulator` interface and are created via `SimulatorFactory`.
-  - The legacy Pyodide-based simulator has been removed.

 ### Core React Patterns Used